-The Department of Health Science is concerned with the vast array of issues directly related to the physiological, psychosocial, and social policy aspects of health, wellness, fitness and aging.
+The Department of Health Science is concerned with the vast array of issues directly related to the physiological, psychosocial, and social policy aspects of health, wellness, sport, fitness and aging.
 The Department offers four majors in the traditional undergraduate program.

 Health and Fitness is centered on health; and fitness program development, implementation and evaluation.
 Wide choice in elective courses allows students the ability to tailor their program in a very individualized manner.

 Health Administration focuses on business, communication and policy issues.
 It is designed to provide the basic management skills necessary for diverse career pathways requiring baccalaureate-prepared health professionals.

 Public Health Studies consists of an interdisciplinary curriculum that provides students with the opportunity to study human cultures and the physical and natural world as it relates to individual and population health.
 This major emphasizes broad-based and integrative learning outcomes in the context of the major areas of specialized study in public health, including health education, behavioral health, epidemiology, and environmental health.